ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 };
 ```

 With that in place, clean up the tests.
-Your tests should now look more like this:
+Your tests that dispatch an `ionInput` event should now look more like this:

+**`src/app/login/login.page.spec.ts`**

 ```typescript
 it('updates the component model when the input changes', () => {